 Anish is originally from Pune, India.
 His dad, Raj, has been cutting hair for over 40 years and owns his own barber shop, which he inherited from his own father.
 His mom, Anusha, is a retired schoolteacher.
 Anish also has a younger sibling–his sister Priya is a university student currently studying in London.
 Anish’s maternal grandmother is also still alive, and lives with his parents.

 More money transfer tips and tricks

 - Western Union and MoneyGram often offer 24-hour agent locations in many major cities (plus some smaller-sized locations.They also offer the most extensive network of agent locations: Western Union has 550,000 agent locations in over 20…

-- Western Union versus MoneyGram .
+- Western Union vs MoneyGram .
 Which one is the solution for you and your money transfer needs?
 Which option should you choose if you need to send or receive money internationally?
-Check out our comparison of the pros and cons of ea…
+Check out our comparison of the pros and cons of each m…

 - Our real-time comparison engine finds the cheapest providers for your transfer to Mexico.
 You save on fees and exchange rates, and more money arrives.

 - TransferWise vs Xoom.
 Which one is the best for you and your needs?
 Which is the most affordable option if you need to send or receive money internationally?
 Check out our analysis of the pros and cons of each money transfer company. …